ONSdigital/es-imputation-sg/README.md

 As the correct practice is to seperate out the creation of columns from the method, this wrangler is responsible for creating each questions responding movement column.

-Like every wrangler, it is responsible for dealing with sending data to the SQS Queue so that it can move to the next process, it is also responsible for sending data to the BPM.
+Like every wrangler, it is responsible for saving data to S3 and updating the SNS for the next process, it is also responsible for sending data to the BPM.

 ### Calculate Means Wrangler

 This is the second step in the imputation process.
 The wrangler ingests data from the movements step, checks for anomalies, and formats the data to be passed through to the method.

 Formatting of the data involves adding blank means columns for each question, for the results of the calculations in the method to be added to.

-Like every wrangler, it is responsible for dealing with sending data to the SQS Queue so that it can move to the next process, it is also responsible for sending data to the BPM.
+Like every wrangler, it is responsible for saving data to S3 and updating the SNS for the next process, it is also responsible for sending data to the BPM.

 ### Calculate Imputation Factors Wangler